By Cathy Pearl, VP of User Experience, Sensely

 One example of a problem we’re working to solve is to help people with congestive heart failure (CHF).
 CHF is a condition in which the heart is unable to pump adequately to meet the body's needs, and affects about 5.7 million adults in the United States.
 According to the Centers for Disease Control and Prevention, heart failure costs the nation an estimated $30.7 billion each year.

 “Helping people with CHF” is a pretty vague problem, however; what does it mean to “help” this group of patients?
-We needed a more specific and measureable goal, and so we focused our sights on the specific issue of reducing the 30-day hospital re-admission rate.
+We needed a more specific and measurable goal, and so we focused our sights on the specific issue of reducing the 30-day hospital re-admission rate.
 The national average for heart failure patients returning to the hospital within 30 days is about 22 percent.
 (2)

 This gave us an objective measure to reach for.
 We of course had secondary goals as well, such as helping patients stay healthier, but that’s much more difficult to measure.
 As more patients have been using our program, we came across additional benefits as well, such as the fact that some patients, given these new resources to track their own data, started managing their own diuretic medication.
 That had never been a specific goal of ours, but came out on its own.